peteroupc/peteroupc.github.io/colorgen.md

 <a id=Color_Mixture></a>
 ## Color Mixture

 In general, mixing colors in a similar way to mixing paint is not as simple as averaging two colors in an RGB color space or another color space.
 In a [Web article](http://scottburns.us/subtractive-color-mixture/), Scott A. Burns (who uses the term _subtractive color mixture_ for this kind of mixing) indicates that two pigments or colors can be mixed this way by&mdash;

 - finding the [_reflectance curves_](#Colors_as_Spectral_Functions) of the pigments or colors,
 - generating a mixed reflectance curve by the _weighted geometric mean_ of the source curves, which takes into account the relative proportions of the colors or pigments in the mixture, and
-- converting the mixed reflectance curve to an RGB color.
+- converting the mixed reflectance curve to an RGB color.<sup>[(21)](#Note21)</sup>

 Finding a representative reflectance curve for an arbitrary RGB color can be done, for example, by the method described in [Smits 1999](http://www.cs.utah.edu/~bes/papers/color/) or the method described in [Burns 2015](http://scottburns.us/reflectance-curves-from-srgb/).